yiisoft/yii2/docs/guide/structure-assets.md

 ### Dynamic Asset Bundles <span id="dynamic-asset-bundles"></span>

 Being a regular PHP class asset bundle can bear some extra logic related to it and may adjust its internal parameters dynamically.
-For example: you may use som sophisticated JavaScript library, which provides some internationalization packed in separated source files: each per each supported language.
+For example: you may use some sophisticated JavaScript library, which provides some internationalization packed in separated source files: each per each supported language.
 Thus you will need to add particular '.js' file to your page in order to make library translation work.
 This can be achieved overriding [[yii\web\AssetBundle::init()]] method: